-This sector includes emissions from chemical cleaning substances used in dry-cleaning, printing, metal degreasing and from the use of paints, lacquers, thinners and related materials.
-The emissions arise from the evaporation of the volatile chemicals when solvent-based products are exposed to air.
+This sector includes emissions from chemical cleaning substances used in dry cleaning, printing, metal degreasing and a variety of industrial and household uses.
+Also included are emissions from paints, lacquers, thinners and related materials.
+Emissions arise from the evaporation of the volatile chemicals when solvent based products are exposed to air.

-In 2007, emissions from the solvent and other product use sector were 34.5 Gg of NMVOC.
-This was a decrease of 10.2 Gg (42.0 per cent) from the 1990 level of 24.3 Gg.
-The categories dominating the sector are NMVOC emissions from paint application and other domestic and commercial-use (Figure 5.1.1) subcategories.
+Emissions from the solvents and other product use sector in 2004 comprised 31.94 Gg of NMVOC.
+This is an increase of 4.23 Gg (15.2 percent) from 27.71 Gg in 1990.
+The categories dominating the sector are NMVOC emissions from paint application and domestic and commercial use (Figure 5.1.1).

 Ethanol and methanol are the only solvents produced in New Zealand and the majority of both products are exported.
-All other solvents are imported, including some ethanol and methanol (for quality and price reasons).
+All other solvents are imported, including some ethanol and methanol (due to quality and price reasons).

 5.1.2 Methodological issues

-Detailed methodologies for emissions from solvents and other product use are not provided in the revised 1996 Intergovernmental Panel on Climate Change (IPCC) guidelines (IPCC, 1996).
-Two basic approaches for estimating emissions – consumption and production-based estimates – are documented.
-The IPCC guidelines note that for many applications of solvents, the end uses are too small scale, diverse and dispersed to be tracked directly.
+The IPCC revised guidelines (IPCC, 1996) do not provide detailed methodologies for emissions from solvents and other product use.
+It does however document two basic approaches for estimating emissions: consumption and production-based estimates.
+The IPCC guidelines note that for many applications of solvents, the end uses are too small-scale, diverse and dispersed to be tracked directly.
 Therefore, emission estimates are generally based on total consumption and an assumption that once these products are sold to end users, they are applied and emissions produced relatively rapidly.
 For most surface coating and general solvent use, this approach is recommended.
 The New Zealand inventory estimates solvent emissions with a consumption-based approach.
-Activity data is obtained by an industry survey (CRL Energy, 2006) and extrapolated for the 2006 and 2007 calendar years.
-Details of emission estimates for solvent and other product use are included in the MS Excel worksheets available for download with this report from the Ministry for the Environment’s website (here).
+Information is obtained via a survey of industry and industry organisations (CRL Energy Ltd, 2006).
+Worksheets for the solvents and other products sector are included in Annex 8.3.

-Emission factors are developed based on the likely final release of NMVOC to the atmosphere per unit of product consumed.
+Emission factors are developed based on the likely ultimate release of NMVOC to the atmosphere per unit of product consumed.
 The emission factors are applied to sales data for the specific solvent or paint products.
-The subcategories of solvents and other products specified in the common reporting format are detailed below.
+The four categories of solvents and other products specified in the CRF are detailed below.

-Activity and emissions data for 2006 and 2007 were extrapolated from the 2005 survey data.
-Consumption and emissions from paints and thinners were based on information from Nelson (1992) and the Auckland Regional Council (1997).
-Additional activity data for 1993 to 1996 was provided by the New Zealand Paint Manufacturers’ Association.
+Consumption and emissions from paints and thinners are based on information from Nelson (1992) and the Auckland Regional Council (1997).
+Additional information for 1993 to 1996 was provided by the New Zealand Paint Manufacturers Association.

-Dry-cleaning activity and emission data were extrapolated from 2005 activity data for the 2006 and 2007 calendar years.
-Most dry-cleaners in New Zealand use perchloroethylene and a small number use white spirits.
-Trichloroethylene has never been used in dry-cleaning but it is used in degreasing, for instance, in the leather manufacturing industry.
-In general, solvent losses from the dry-cleaning industry have reduced substantially as closed circuit machines and refrigerated recovery units are increasingly used.
+Most drycleaners in New Zealand use perchloroethylene and a few use white spirits.
+Trichloroethylene has never been used in dry-cleaning but it is used in degreasing, for instance in the leather manufacturing industry.
+In general, solvent losses from the drycleaning industry have reduced substantially as closed circuit machines and refrigerated recovery units are increasingly used.
 Consumption of perchloroethylene and trichloroethylene are assumed to equal the volume of imports.
-Import data was supplied by Statistics New Zealand.
-Degreasing is not estimated in New Zealand.
+Import information is supplied by Statistics New Zealand.

 Chemical products (manufacturing and processing)

 The solvents tetrabutyl urea and alkyl benzene are used in the production of hydrogen peroxide.
-Emissions of NMVOCs were provided by Degussa Peroxide Ltd. The hydrogen peroxide plant has an on-line, continuous, activated-carbon solvent recovery system.
-Solvent losses were recorded annually as the difference between input solvent and solvent collected for incineration.
+Emissions of NMVOCs are provided by the sole producer of hydrogen peroxide in New Zealand.
+The hydrogen-peroxide plant has an on-line, continuous, activated-carbon solvent recovery system.
+Solvent losses are recorded annually as the difference between input solvent and solvent collected for incineration.

-Losses of ethanol (and other minor components such as methanol, acetaldehyde and ethyl acetate) were monitored in the three ethanol plants in New Zealand.
-Using these values, an emission factor for NMVOC of 6 g/litre was calculated.
+Losses of ethanol (and other minor components such as methanol, acetaldehyde and ethyl acetate) are monitored in the three ethanol plants in New Zealand.
+Using these figures, an emission factor for NMVOC of 6 g/litre has been calculated.
 Ethanol used for alcoholic beverage production has been reported under food and drink production in the industrial processes sector.

 Other - printing ink use

-There is one major printing ink company in New Zealand with approximately 50 per cent of the solvent ink market share.
-The company provided a breakdown on the type of ink used.
-Approximately 50 per cent of inks used are oil inks (paste inks) containing high boiling temperature oils.
-These are evaporated off during heat setting, but the volatiles are generally treated in a solvent burner that minimises emissions.
-The remaining 50 per cent of inks are liquid, and 60 per cent of these, are solvent inks (the remaining 40 per cent are water based).
+One major printing ink company with approximately 50 percent of the solvent ink market share provided a breakdown on the type of ink used.
+Approximately 50 percent of inks used are oil inks (paste inks) which contain high boiling temperature oils.
+These are evaporated off during "heat setting" but it is understood that the volatiles are generally treated in a solvent burner that minimises emissions.
+The remaining 50 percent of inks are liquid of which 60 percent are solvent inks (the remaining 40 percent are water based).

 Other - aerosols